 So, to then continue the example:

 In the second image – we can see that the path in the middle has a trajectory that doesn’t pass higher or lower than three inches from the line of sight.
-This continues further than where the actual rifle zero is set too.
+This continues further than where the actual rifle zero is set to.

-What do we need to to know then?
+What do we need to know then?

-How big is my targets ‘kill zone’?
+How big is my target ‘kill zone’?

 How big is the boiler room/kill zone of your target species?

-If you shoot necks, it’s less, heads, even less (how about we just rule out headshots for rushed shooting altogether aye lads?).
+If you shoot necks, it’s less; heads, even less (how about we just rule out headshots for rushed shooting altogether, aye, lads?).

-At a bare minimum, the box of ammo you shoot should have enough details – realistically, I would expect you to have also run your rifle over a chronograph with the ammo you are planning on shooting a live animal with, because again, we are humane, ethical hunters and do all we can do to ensure a clean kill.
+At a bare minimum, the box of ammo you shoot should have enough details.
+Realistically, I would expect you to have also run your rifle over a chronograph with the ammo you are planning on shooting a live animal with because, again, we are humane, ethical hunters and do all we can do to ensure a clean kill.

 The maths